OuhscBbmc/DeSheaToothakerIntroStats/Chapter13/Chapter13.md

 ```
-Report created by Will at
+Report created by Will at 2014-04-07, 22:47 Central Daylight Time
 ```

 ```